-Lazy-load Your iFrames
+Lazy-load your iFrames

 onload in a snap, yields rendering priority to your page, and then loads media in the background.

-The approach makes wonders.
+That approach makes wonders.
 But it still loads all media with no delay, even if it is way below the fold.
 This is because iFrames cannot discover whether they are visible or not on their own.
 They need some help from JavaSript on the parent page.

-Step 1 — embed ready
+Step 1 — embed ready:

 There are two ways to activate lazy-loading: